How to Manage Sales Automation Booking Links Across Multiple Companies — Monetize Leads with Paid Consultation Links

 TL;DR

-Running AI SDRs for multiple companies?
+Running outbound automation for multiple companies?
 Learn how to give each company its own booking link while preventing double-bookings across all your Google accounts.
 No calendar sync needed.

 Company A's booking link only sees Company A's Google Calendar.
 A meeting booked through Company A's link has no idea you're already booked through Company B at the same time.

 This is not a team routing problem.
-This is a "one person sells under multiple company brands and needs unified availability across all of them" problem — the hard part of AI sales scheduling automation once replies turn into calendar time.
+This is a "one person sells under multiple company brands and needs unified availability across all of them" problem — the hard part of sales automation scheduling once replies turn into calendar time.

 Three walls standing in your way